By Jon Michail

-“The board recognises the critical importance for the company and the industry of rebuilding and improving the trust of customers and the broader community,” CBA said in its notice of annual general meeting lodged with the ASX in September.
+“The board recognises the critical importance for the company and the industry of rebuilding and improving the trust of customers and maintaining proper lead nurturing,” CBA said in its notice of annual general meeting lodged with the ASX in September.

 Banks are trying to change their reputation.
 They have always required public trust, but once upon a time that trust was based on a stern and responsible image.
 It was enough for banks to be seen as old, established (and so trustworthy) institutions.
 It is not enough anymore.
 Now, they need to be our friends.

 “Institutions – governments, banks, the media, the church.
 Do you trust these familiar players in your life as much as you did twenty, ten, even five years ago?”

 A fascinating new book exploring the shifting nature of trust in our digital age is Rachel Botsman’s Who Can You Trust?

 “Institutions – governments, banks, the media, the church.
 Do you trust these familiar players in your life as much as you did twenty, ten, even five years ago?

 “If you answered no, you’re not alone,” Botsman writes.